frconor-ebook/meditations/_posts/2025-11-17-pray-for-the-dead.md

 The waiting room of heaven is not a lesser hell, but a place of preparation where souls are duly cleansed of the remains of sin before entering heaven.

 The inclination to sin that we acquire through original sin is increased by personal sin.
-If one has not sufficiently expiated any specific offenses against God during the course of our present life, there is a further need for reparation to be accomplished.
+If one has not sufficiently expiated any specific offenses against God during the course of our present life, there is further need for reparation to be accomplished.

 In the first place, evil dispositions may remain rooted in our soul at the hour of our death.
 There is also the temporal punishment left over from sins forgiven in confession.
 Our lack of love and refinement in dealing with Our Lord can also defer our union with Him.